Friday the 13th Part VI: Jason Lives: Plot

-Sometime after the events of the last film, Tommy Jarvis is released from the local Hospital for the Criminally Insane, despite still having hallucinations of the mass murderer Jason Voorhees, whom he killed in part 4.
-He returns to Crystal Lake, now renamed Forest Green, to confront his fears, alongside his friend Allen Hawes.
-The pair visit Jason's grave during a thunderstorm, hoping to cremate the killer's body and finally end Tommy's nightmares.
-After digging up Jason's corpse, Tommy experiences flashbacks of his last encounter with Jason.
-As he furiously impales Jason's body with a metal fence post, two lightning bolts strike the post, restoring Jason as a revenant with superhuman strength.
-After killing Hawes, Jason dons his hockey mask (which Tommy has brought along with him).
-Tommy flees to the sheriff's office; there he attempts to warn the police of Jason's return, only to be arrested and jailed by Sheriff Mike Garris, who is aware of Tommy's institutionalization.
+Following the events of the last film, Tommy Jarvis is released from the local Hospital for the Criminally Insane.
+He still suffers from flashbacks of the mass murderer Jason Voorhees, whom he killed several years ago.
+Tommy returns to Crystal Lake, renamed Forest Green, to confront his fears, along with his friend Allen Hawes.
+The pair visit Jason's grave during a thunderstorm, intending to cremate the killer's body and finally end Tommy's nightmares.
+After digging up Jason's corpse, Tommy experiences another flashback of his last encounter with Jason.
+As he impales Jason's body with a metal fence post, two lightning bolts strike the post; this restores Jason as a revenant with superhuman strength.

+After killing Hawes, Jason dons a hockey mask (which Tommy has brought).
+Tommy flees to the sheriff's office, where he attempts to warn the police of Jason's return.
+Instead, Tommy is arrested and jailed by Sheriff Mike Garris, who is aware of Tommy's institutionalization.
 Sheriff Garris presumes that Tommy is hallucinating Jason's return.
-On the road, camp counselors Darren Robinson and Lizabeth Mott get lost looking for Camp Forest Green.
+On the road, camp counselors Darren and Lizbeth get lost looking for Camp Forest Green.
 They discover Jason, who murders them both.

-The following morning, Garris' daughter Megan - a striking blonde with a wild streak - arrives at his station, along with her friends Sissy Baker, Cort Andrews, and Paula Mott.
-The four teenagers report Darren and Lizabeth missing.
+The following morning, Garris' daughter Megan arrives at his station, along with her friends Sissy, Cort, and Lizbeth's sister Paula.
+The four teenagers report Darren and Lizbeth missing.
 Tommy warns them about Jason, who is now considered an urban legend.
-Megan doesn't know whether to believe Tommy, although she does find herself attracted to him.
-In the woods, Jason happens upon a corporate paintball game; he decapitates three players, crushes a fourth player's face into a tree, and dismembers the fifth player.
+Despite her prompt attraction to him, Megan is unsure whether to believe Tommy.
+In the woods, Jason happens upon a corporate paintball game; he crushes the player Burt's face into a tree, decapitates three other players, and dismembers Roy, the final player.
 He also commandeers a machete from the players.